semaphoreci/docs/docs/examples/heroku-deployment.md

 **Note**: change the value of `HEROKU_APP_NAME` to match your application's details as registered on Heroku.

-**Note**: For deploying to Heroku, it is required that you use `checkout` with the `--use-cache` option in order to avoid the shallow clone of your GitHub repository.
+**Note**: For deploying to Heroku, you must use `checkout` with the `--use-cache` option in order to avoid a shallow clone of your GitHub repository.

-### Verify it works
+### Verifying that it works

-Push a new commit on any branch and open Semaphore to watch a new workflow run.
+Push a new commit on any branch and open Semaphore to watch the new workflow run.
-If all goes well you'll see the "Promote" button next to your initial pipeline.
+If all goes well, you'll see the "Promote" button next to your initial pipeline.
 Click on it to launch deployment, and open the "Push code" job to observe its' output.

-## Heroku deployment through SSH authentication
+## Heroku deployment via SSH authentication
-[ssh-method]: #heroku-deployment-through-ssh-authentication
+[ssh-method]: #heroku-deployment-via-ssh-authentication

 In this example, we're going to configure Heroku deployment using SSH Git transport.

-### Create a deploy key
+### Creating a deploy key

 Create a new SSH key with no passphrase which Semaphore will use to authenticate with Heroku: